Bachelor in Health Promotion and Prevention

 The School of Health Professions with its various study opportunities in different fields allows for an intensive interprofessional exchange under one roof.
 The interprofessional modules provide undergraduates with competencies that are important for all health professions and foster learning with, from and about each other.
 We seek to inspire students to think beyond their own professional boundaries in view of goal and result-oriented collaboration between various professions and disciplines in practice.

-Students are required to do a practical field study during the first semester, attend practical seminars and complete a six-month work placement in an institution in the field of health promotion and prevention during the fifth and sixth semester.
+Students are required to do a practical field study during the first semester, attend practical seminars and complete a 5-8 month work placement in an institution in the field of health promotion and prevention during the fifth semester.
 Work placement options are available in all regions of German-speaking Switzerland.

-Students work on a practice project for their bachelor thesis applying their sound theoretical and scientific methods from classroom learning.
+Students work on their bachelor thesis applying their sound theoretical knowledge and scientific methods from classroom learning.
 The paper is structured according to internal guidelines.

-- The part-time study option will extend your studies by two years.
+- The part-time study option will extend your studies by a year and a half.

-- The teaching is limited to two days a week, thus enabling you to work part-time or care for your family.
+- The teaching is limited to two to three days a week, thus enabling you to work part-time or care for your family.

 - The part-time study option is not a new degree programme.
 Part-time students attend the same modules as full-time students.